Nearby-Galaxies-Lab/-Ben-CMZ-and-NGC253-Notebooks-and-papers/Completed Organized/V2/README.txt

 ###

+This is the most modern version of the "completed plots", but there will be additional adjustments to the Krieger analysis if any more devolpments are discovered.
+There is also an alternate analysis done that is supposed to exactly replicate Krieger's analysis, and it is documented in the (low noise) files in the previous folder.

+###

 Here I have the results that replicate Krieger 2020, approximately replicate Shetty 2012, and the modified version of the analysis which provides results more consistent--ergo, they do not vary wildly with the parameters of the dendrogram.

 ###